Skip to main content

 ollim-bot reminder add --delay 60 -m "Check deployment status" \

-For chained reminders, skills propagate through the chain — the follow_up_chain tool forwards the skills field from the ChainContext, so subsequent chain links inherit the same skill set.
+For chained reminders, skills carry forward through the entire chain automatically — every follow-up link inherits the same skill set.

 Creating skills